aymerick/charette/README.md

 Default preferred regions setting is `France,Europe,World,USA,Japan`.

-It means that when a game has several roms, then `charette` selects the `France` one if it exists, else the `Europe` one, etc. If the game has no rom with preferred region, it is still selected with a random rom, unless you specify the `-leave-me-alone` flag, and in that case the game is skipped.
+It means that when a game has several roms, then `charette` selects the `France` one if it exists, otherwise the `Europe` one, etc. If the game has no rom with preferred region, it is still selected with a random rom, unless you specify the `-leave-me-alone` flag, and in that case the game is skipped.

-You can change that setting with the `-regions` flag:
+You can change set the `regions` setting with the `-regions` flag:

     $ go run main.go -dir="/PATH/TO/snes/" -regions=USA,World,Europe,Japan